 - 1. The student shall be notified by the Registrar, hereafter known as the Judicial Advisor that he/she is charged with violating a regulation.
 The student shall be entitled to receive notification of the time and place of the hearing on the charge(s) in writing at least 48 hours in advance.
 Such notification shall be: (1) hand delivered; (2) mailed certified with notification of acceptance or rejection; or (3) by proof of mailing four days prior to the hearing (4) school email.
 The hearing time will be set for no more than fifteen calendar days after the student receives notification of the violation(s).
 Students' registration may be denied and/or transcripts withheld pending adjudication of allegations. - 2.
 The Judicial Advisor will inform the student of his or her options which are as follows: - a.
 Student may plead guilty, and the case will be heard by the VPSA or Judicial Advisor and the decision has no appeal. - i.
 In the event the student excepts (A) the VPSA or Judicial Advisor to hear the case, the VPSA or Judicial Advisor will inform the student that by admitting the alleged violation(s) and requesting that VPSA or Judicial Advisor take whatever action seems appropriate, the student will not be entitled to appeal the decision to the Judiciary Board.
 The student should understand that the decision and the course of action by the VPSA or Judicial Advisor will stand. - b.
 The student may deny the alleged violation at which time the VPSA or Judicial Advisor will be refer the case to the Judiciary Board.
 The decision of the Judiciary Board may be appealed to the Administrative Judiciary Board.
 The student may plead not guilty and his or her case will be heard by the Judiciary Board, and the decision of the Judiciary Board can be appealed.
-The Judiciary Board consists of 3 the following individuals:
+The Judiciary c.
+Students who wish to accept neither (A) nor (B) can request that the Judicial Advisor refer the disciplinary charge(s) directly to the Administrative Judiciary Board for adjudication, which is comprised of 3 of the following individuals: